 In The Avengers, Captain America has to rally the New York City police to respond to the invading aliens and evacuate the civilians.
-The police commander on the scene scoffs at Cap's orders, saying that he has no reason to listen to Rodgers.
+The police commander on the scene scoffs at Cap's orders, saying that he has no reason to listen to Rogers.
 Then three aliens suddenly leap down upon them, who Cap beats down in seconds with just his fists and shield.
 The police commander immediately spins around and begins relaying Cap's orders almost verbatim.

 Godzilla.
 He didn't earn the title "King of the Monsters" for nothing.

 Played for laughs in Idiocracy, where President Dwayne Elizondo Mountain Dew Herbert Camacho is porn superstar and five-time Ultimate Smackdown wrestling champion.

 Though he was presumably elected, and was popular because of the wrestling and porn.
 Seeing how physically unimposing but smarter than everyone else in that era Joe Bowers becomes president after him.

 At the end of How to Train Your Dragon 2, Toothless becomes the Alpha after challenging and defeating Drago's enormous Bewilderbeast with the help of the rest of the dragons.
 The rest of the dragons and the Vikings bow down to him.